Jintram/2025_quantify_many_object_intensity/README.md

-### Script to quantify FP expression in nuclei in demixed FLIM images
+# Script to quantify FP expression in nuclei in demixed FLIM images

 This script aims to quantify the expression of fluorescent proteins (FPs) in nuclei.

 ### Quick use guide

-See the script `quantnuclei_analyse-experiment.py` on how to analyze an experiment.
+Use the script `quantnuclei_analyse-experiment.py` to analyze an experiment.

 ### Rationale behind the script